settylab/proseg-workflow/README.md

 ## Execution
 This workflow can be run on [Cirro](https://cirro.bio/)

-On Cirro the workflow is launched with 16 CPUs and 64GB of memory on AWS
+On Cirro the workflow is launched with 16 CPUs and 64GB of memory on AWS.
+If the initial run crashes, nextflow will try to relaunch 3 times with increasing levels of memory (64GB, 128GB, 192GB).